Panzimon/Makdown_workbook/README.md

 ```
 I used to pass three parameters to the function "MARKDOWN_SUCCESS" ,however,the console came out
 ```

 bla undefined
 blabla undefined
 blablabla undefined
+...

 ```

-Obviously the third patameter wasn't passed the value to function "MARKDOWN_SUCCESS" .Therefore, I refered to the api document.
+Obviously the third parameter wasn't passed the value to function "MARKDOWN_SUCCESS" .Therefore, I referred to the api document.
 ```
 Vuex.Store Instance Methods